Guides

 • advisor fees

-• early repayment fees if required
+• payable if required

 When are equity release fees due?

 Equity release fees are commonly due when the money from the equity release product you’ve chosen is transferred to your account.
-This signifies completion so providers know you’ve gone through with the loan.
+This signifies ‘completion’ so providers know you’ve gone through with the loan.
 However, this may vary depending on the provider you choose and any advisers, brokers and solicitors you work with.

 If you’re ever unsure, always ask your provider or adviser.